tobchen/patient-index/README.md

 The usual Spring Boot configuration applies (e.g. `server.port`).

+This component sends patient updates to RabbitMQ by default, and fails if no broker is running.
+To disable set: `SPRING_AUTOCONFIGURE_EXCLUDE="org.springframework.boot.autoconfigure.amqp.RabbitAutoConfiguration"`

 #### Development

 The Main component uses JOOQ for code generation.
 If the patients table schema changes regenerate sources with maven using the specific profile: